InnovateForVegas/ov-infrastructure/README.md

 # Infrastructure Overview

 This Overview repository is a specification and documentation component of the Infrastructure Project.

-Please do not add code or other resources to this repository.
+**Please do not add code or other resources to this repository.**

-Infrastructure for the various parts of our organization, including tools, methods, howtos, and so much more.
+Infrastructure for the various parts of our organization, including tools, methods, documentation and howtos, and so much more.

 Note that herein we will cover any or all of

 * [Innovate for Vegas Foundation and innovateforvegas.org](https://innovateforvegas.org) website and associated infrastructure, tools, utils, etc.
-* [CreateFor.Vegas](https://createfor.vegas) website and associated stuff
-* [CodeFor.Vegas](https://codefor.vegas) website and associated stuff
+* Useful tools, methods, and other elements which might be helpful for related initiatives (Challengers, For, talks, etc.)

 As with all overview (ov-) project repositories, this repo contains associated and helpful documents and suggested for code or other components that will be developed and tracked in other repositories.